MCamp859/hello-world/ITM-README.md

 If you are not behind a proxy network, skip this section.

-If you are behind a proxy network, please ensure that proxy addresses are configured in the system.
+If you are behind a proxy network, check that proxy addresses are configured in the system.
 An example of configuring the proxy environment is shown below.

 Edit the ``/etc/environment`` file for proxy configuration.